rossta/rossta.github.com/source/blog/2019-11-25-webpacker-with-bootstrap.html.md

 We'll assume we're working from a recently-created Rails 6 app with the default Webpacker installation.
 The examples may also work with other versions Rails that support Webpacker 4.

-When the Webpacker install is run, i.e. `bin/rails webpacker:install`, it adds the file `app/javascript/packs/application.js`.
-Webpack calls this file an "entry point" and Webpacker calls it a "pack".
+When the Webpacker install is run, i.e. `bin/rails webpacker:install`, it adds the file `app/javascript/packs/application.js`. webpack calls this file an "entry point" and Webpacker calls it a "pack".
 We'll use the terms interchangeably.
-Either way, this file will be the top of the dependency tree for all assets bundled by Webpack.
+Either way, this file will be the top of the dependency tree for all assets bundled by webpack.

 The file initially looks something like the following: